 The U.S. Congress also enacted the Energy Independence and Security Act of 2007 in December 2007.
 After being signed into law by the President, this law created a consumer tire information program.
-In December of 2011 the Final Rule regarding the tire labeling system for tire rolling resistance, wet traction, and wear performance was published in the Federal Register as the U.S. Tire Fuel Efficiency Consumer Information Program

-Part 575.106 and the details of this rule's content are now being examined.
+In December of 2011 the Final Rule regarding the tire labeling system for tire rolling resistance, wet traction, and wear performance was published in the Federal Register as the U.S. Tire Fuel Efficiency Consumer Information Program Part 575.106 and the details of this rule's content are now being examined.

-6. 2.
-3. Europe
+6.2.3.
+Europe

 EC Directive 92/23/EEC (later amended by EC directive 2001/43/EC) stipulated that tire noise regulations would be gradually applied in EU member nations starting in February 2003.
-Furthermore, these tire noise regulations would become significantly stricter in November 2012 and UN/R117-02, which mandates a tire labeling system indicating grades and ratings for tire rolling resistance, external tire noise, and wet braking performance, would also start to be applied.
+Furthermore, these tire noise regulations would become significantly stricter in November 2012 and UN R117-02, which mandates a tire labeling system indicating grades and ratings for tire rolling resistance, external tire noise, and wet braking performance, would also start to be applied.
 A further strengthening of the tire rolling resistance regulations (Stage 2) will begin in November 2016.
 A tire labeling system that requires the display of grades for these three areas of tire performance was introduced in November 2012.
 Customers are now provided with information about the performance grades and ratings of tires.

-6. 2.
-4. Asia, Middle East, Africa, and South America
+6.2.4.
+Asia, Middle East, Africa, and South America

 Countries in these regions have also begun putting tire certification systems into effect in recent years.
-There have also been moves to introduce performance rating systems (labeling systems) for tire rolling resistance, wet braking performance, and the like.
+There have also been moves to introduce minimum performance guarantees and rating systems (labeling systems) for tire rolling resistance and wet braking performance.
 A recent example is the INMETRO Regulation No. 544/2012 that was issued in Brazil.
 This regulation requires both grading and the meeting of minimum required performance regulations for tire noise, rolling resistance, and wet braking performance.
-Under the umbrella of the United Nations Economic Commission for Europe (UNECE), the Working Party on Brakes and Running Gear (WP29/GRRF) is promoting the examination and formation of a Global Technical Regulation (GTR) for tires to develop worldwide unified safety standards for the tire certification systems that are continuing to appear in an increasing number of countries.
+The Middle-East also plans to require minimum performance guarantees for rolling resistance and wet braking performance, demonstrating the growing emphasis on both environmental and safety regulations around the world.
+Under the umbrella of the United Nations Economic Commission for Europe (UNECE), the Working Party on Brakes and Running Gear (WP 29/GRRF) is promoting the examination and formation of a Global Technical Regulation (GTR) for tires to develop worldwide unified safety standards for the tire certification systems that are continuing to appear in an increasing number of countries.
 This tire GTR passed through the deliberations of GRRF in September 2012 and February 2013 as a GTR for passenger vehicles.
-It is scheduled to be presented to WP29 in June 2013.
+Although it was presented to WP 29 in June 2013, it was decided that further discussions were required for some of the test methods.
+It was due to be presented to WP 29 again in June 2014.
+Currently, work is proceeding with the aim of receiving final approval from WP 29 in November 2014.